TERMS OF SALE ASTRUP AS

-These general terms and conditions are applicable to all deliveries from Astrup AS (hereafter referred to as “the Vendor”).
-Any exceptions must be agreed in writing.
+These general terms and conditions of delivery are applicable to all deliveries from Astrup AS (hereafter referred to as the “Vendor”).
+Any deviations shall be agreed in writing.

-2. Quotation and product information
+2. Offers and product information

 3.2.
 The most recent version of the given standard shall apply in its original and unabridged form.

 3.3.
 Material certificates are not included unless specifically agreed.

 4.1.
 Unless otherwise stated in the order, the order confirmation shall determine whether delivery should be made by indication of weight, pieces, or length.